 (iv) Has the company set a limit on the number of board seats in other companies (publicly listed, ordinary and companies with secondary license) that an individual director or CEO may hold simultaneously?
 In particular, is the limit of five board seats in other publicly listed companies imposed and observed?
-If yes, briefly describe other guidelines:
+If yes, briefly describe other guidelines:16 having been elected as such on February 10, 2015.
+Updated per advisement letter filed with SEC on February 11, 2015.

-&lt;sup>12 Mr. Eduardo M. Cojuangco, Jr. is now the Chairman of the Board of Directors of Petron Corporation, having been elected as such on February 10, 2015.
+12 Mr. Eduardo M. Cojuangco, Jr. is now the Chairman of the Board of Directors of Petron Corporation, having been elected as such on February 10, 2015.
 Updated per advisement letter filed with SEC on February 11, 2015.

-&lt;sup>13 Mr. Ramon S. Ang resigned as Chairman of the Board of Directors of Petron Corporation ("Petron").
+13 Mr. Ramon S. Ang resigned as Chairman of the Board of Directors of Petron Corporation ("Petron").
 He is now the President of Petron.